xianxianzhou/PrivadoID-docs/docs/verifier/verifier-overview.md

 A Verifier is any web2 or web3 platform that wants to authenticate users based on their Credentials.

 Verifiers can set up queries based on **users’ existing Credentials** collected from a broad set of [Issuers](/docs/issuer/issuer-overview.md).
 A [Query](/docs/verifier/verification-library/zk-query-language.md) encapsulates the criteria that a user must match to authenticate, such as “must be a member of XYZ DAO” or “must be over 18 years old”.
-Polygon ID provides a seamless, customized and privacy-based authentication experience to users.
+Uptick ID provides a seamless, customized and privacy-based authentication experience to users.

 The request of the Verifier is designed using our fully expressive [zk Query Language](/docs/verifier/verification-library/zk-query-language.md) and encapsulated into a QR code (or via deep linking) to be shown to the user.
 The user scans the QR code with its [Wallet](/docs/wallet/wallet-overview.md) to prompt the proof generation.